bonjohen/gistqueue/README.md

 - Add, retrieve, update, and delete messages in the queues
 - Handle concurrent access with conflict detection and resolution
 - Automatically clean up processed messages
+- Comprehensive logging with configurable levels and outputs

 ## Requirements